-10.1920.
+10.19.
 Severability.

 - 1. Generally.
 If any part, section, subsection, paragraph, subparagraph, sentence, phrase, clause, term, or word of this article is declared unconstitutional by the valid judgment or decree of any court of competent jurisdiction, the declaration of such unconstitutionality shall not affect any other part, section, subsection, paragraph, subparagraph, sentence, phrase, clause, term or word of this article. - 2.
 Severability where less speech results.
-Without diminishing or limiting in any way the declaration of severability set forth above in subsection A., or elsewhere in this article or this code, if any part, section, subsection, paragraph, subparagraph, sentence, phrase, clause, term or word of this article is declared unconstitutional by the valid judgment or decree of any court of competent jurisdiction, the declaration of such unconstitutionality shall not affect any other part, section, subsection, paragraph, subparagraph, sentence, phrase, clause, term or word of this article, even if such severability would result in a situation where there would be less speech, whether by subjecting previously exempt signs to permitting or otherwise. - 3.
-Severability of provisions pertaining to prohibited signs.
-Without diminishing or limiting in any way the declaration of severability set forth above in subsection A., or elsewhere in this article or this code, if any part, section, subsection, paragraph, subparagraph, sentence, phrase, clause, term or word of this article is declared unconstitutional by the valid judgment or decree of any court of competent jurisdiction, the declaration of such unconstitutionality shall not affect any other part, section, subsection, paragraph, subparagraph, sentence, phrase, clause, term or word of this article that pertains to prohibited signs, including specifically those signs and sign-types prohibited and not allowed in this article.
+Without diminishing or limiting in any way the declaration of severability set forth above in subsection A., or elsewhere in this article or this code, if any part, section, subsection, paragraph, subparagraph, sentence, phrase, clause, term or word of this article is declared unconstitutional by the valid judgment or decree of any court of competent jurisdiction, the declaration of such unconstitutionality shall not affect any other part, section, subsection, paragraph, subparagraph, sentence, phrase, clause, term or word of this article, even if such severability would result in a situation where there would be less speech, whether by subjecting previously exempt signs to permitting or otherwise.

+3. Severability of provisions pertaining to prohibited signs.
+Without diminishing or limiting in any way the declaration of severability set forth above in subsection A., or elsewhere in this article or this code, if any part, section, subsection, paragraph, subparagraph, sentence, phrase, clause, term or word of this article is declared unconstitutional by the valid judgment or decree of any court of competent jurisdiction, the declaration of such unconstitutionality shall not affect any o7.ther part, section, subsection, paragraph, subparagraph, sentence, phrase, clause, term or word of this article that pertains to prohibited signs, including specifically those signs and sign-types prohibited and not allowed in this article.

-of this Ordinance, if any section, su is held invalid, same shall be sever by such invalidity, such that any rer to the detailed statement of severability contained in Section 1 besection, sentence, clause, provision or word of this Ordinance rable and the remainder of this Ordinance shall not be affected nainder of the Ordinance shall withstand any severed provision, opted the Ordinance and its regulatory scheme even absent the
+Section 2.
+In addition to the detailed statement of severability contained in Section 1 of this Ordinance, if any section, subsection, sentence, clause, provision or word of this Ordinance is held invalid, same shall be severable and the remainder of this Ordinance shall not be affected by such invalidity, such that any remainder of the Ordinance shall withstand any severed provision, as the City Council would have adopted the Ordinance and its regulatory scheme even absent the invalid part.

-shall codify the substantive amendments to the Holmes Beach of this Ordinance as provided for therein, and shall not codify or codification.
+Section 3.
+The Codifier shall codify the substantive amendments to the Holmes Beach City Code contained in Section 1 of this Ordinance as provided for therein, and shall not codify any other sections not designated for codification.

 Section 4.
-Pursuant to immediately upon adoption.
-Florida Statutes § 166.041(4), this Ordinance shall take effect
+Pursuant to Florida Statutes § 166.041(4), this Ordinance shall take effect immediately upon adoption.

-e City Commission of the City of Holmes Beach, Florida, in day of, 2024.

-First Reading: November 14, 2023
+First Reading:

-Publ ication Date:
+Publication Date:

-nd Reading and Public Hearing Date:
+Second Reading and Public Hearing Date:

+(Signatures - Next Page)

 Carol Soustek

 Dan Diggins

 Greg Kerchner

 Terry W. Schaefer

 Pat Morton

-APPROVED BY ME THIS DAY OF, 2024.
+APPROVED BY ME THIS DAY OF , 2024

-Judy Titsworth, Mayor ATTEST:
+Judy Titsworth, Mayor

+ATTEST:

+Stacey Johnston, MMC, City Cle erk